tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 # install and load umx
 install_github("tbates/umx")
 library("umx")
-# get going :-)
-?umx
 ```

 <a name="overview"></a>
 ## Build and Run: An overview
 Now, let's build, run, summarize, modify/compare, and display a model.

-We will use the built-in mtcars data set.
+We will use the built-in [mtcars](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) data set.

 We will model miles/gallon (mpg) as a function of engine size (disp) and number of gears (gear).
 Then we can drop number of gears to test the theory that the only determinant (in this confounded play dataset) of mpg is inches<sup>3</sup> of displacement.